<?xml version="1.0" encoding="utf-8"?>

 ChatGPT's training and knowledge base

-However, ChatGPT cannot access real-time information or events after its training cutoff.
+ChatGPT cannot see real-time events after its cutoff.
 When working with current market data, recent product launches, or emerging technologies, always verify information with up-to-date sources.

 Exercise #4